kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 For example: I have a single Grunt task that sequentially performs a bunch of sub-tasks for a production deployment.
 One of these sub-tasks is powered by the [grunt cdn](https://github.com/tactivos/grunt-cdn) plugin and it appends the MaxCDN URL to the the required images and CSS/JS files.
 But because of how Jekyll works, these URLs are appended inside the directory that hosts my local development site.

-If the local dev site runs in a browser after that, it will call the CDN assets and incur unnecessary costs.
-So when the production push to the remote server is done, another sub-task related to the [grunt jekyll](https://github.com/dannygarcia/grunt-jekyll) plugin "resets" the dev site by removing the CDN URLs.
+I constantly load/relaod the local dev site in a browser when writing code and the CDN assets get called every time that happens.
+This incurs unnecessary costs so when the production push to the remote server is done, another sub-task related to the [grunt jekyll](https://github.com/dannygarcia/grunt-jekyll) plugin "resets" the dev site by removing the CDN URLs.
+These and other tasks run using a single Grunt command...I LOVE IT!

 Grunt add a lot of flexibility to my development workflow, which changed many times during the redesign and will change many more times now that it's done.
-But this is how it was working at the time of the relaunch: it lists two non-Grunt things for clarity (one of the non-Grunt things):
+But this is how it was working at the time of the relaunch: it lists two non-Grunt things for clarity:

 1. Launch a command prompt with [iTerm](http://iterm.sourceforge.net/).